HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 FoVs, can be brought to bear on the GRB quickly.

-Though designed with GRBs in mind, Swift's quick reaction times and wide wavelength coverage make it useful for many other transient phenomena.
-Among those transients are 'recurrent novae' one of which we will be looking at in this tutorial using Swift's XRT instrument.
+Though designed with GRBs in mind, Swift's quick reaction times and wide wavelength coverage make it useful for many other transient phenomena, 'recurrent novae' for instance.

+Novae are multi-wavelength transients powered by a thermonuclear runaway on the surface of an accreting white dwarf.
+At early times during the eruption (the first month or two), the X-ray emission is relatively hard and produced thermally by shock-heated gas inside the ejecta.
+This hard X-ray emission can be faint and is not always detectable with Swift-XRT (or any other X-ray telescope for that matter).
+As the nova evolves, the ejecta thins out, and we get a view of the white dwarf's surface, where there is residual nuclear burning.
+This nuclear burning emits predominantly in the far UV/soft X-ray bands and produces a bright super-soft X-ray transient, often modeled as a blackbody, sometimes with some residual hard X-rays from shock-heated gas remaining.
+This component is usually visible with Swift-XRT for reasonably nearby Galactic novae like T Pyx, and the XRT count rates can vary anywhere from under 0.01 ct s$^{-1}$ to ~300 ct s$^{-1}$.

-Using this recurrent nova as an example, we will take you, from first principles, through the process of identifying Swift-XRT observations of an object of interest, downloading and processing the data, generating common X-ray data products, and performing a simple spectral analysis.
+Using a recurrent nova as an example, we will take you, from first principles, through the process of identifying Swift-XRT observations of an object of interest, downloading and processing the data, generating common X-ray data products, and performing a simple spectral analysis.
 Work undertaken by [Chomiuk et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...788..130C/abstract) inspired many of the demonstrations in this notebook.